GiulSposito/newDudesFantasyFootball/content/posts/2023/week06_recap/index.markdown

 ## League Highlights

-Limeira Jetsons and Sorocaba Wild Mules each got wins this week despite not starting a top-15 scoring QB.

 Indaiatuba Riders has now beaten their weekly score projection in each matchup this season.

-London Knights has now beaten their projected score four weeks in a row.
+Indaiatuba Blues has now increased their score each of the past four weeks.

+Teams that started a top-5 scoring QB went a perfect 4-0 overall this week.

-Sorocaba Wild Mules continues defying the pundits, and has beaten their projected score three weeks in a row.
+Sorocaba Wild Mules has now blown out their opponents two weeks in a row.

-Indaiatuba Blues has fallen short of their projected score each week this season.

-So far this season, teams have won only 40.0% of the time when starting the league's top-scoring QB of the week (2-3 overall).
+Teams have won 50.0% of the time this season when starting the league's top-scoring QB of the week (3-3 overall).

+Teams have won 50.0% of the time this season when they throw no picks in a week.

-Campinas Giants is on a four-game winning streak.
+Campinas Giants is on a five-game winning streak.

+Indaiatuba Pats probably wishes they had started Amon-Ra St. Brown.
+The 30.40 points he scored would have represented the second-highest individual score this week.

-Paulinia Robots is on a four-game winning streak.
+Barao Butchers is on a four-game winning streak.

-Goncalves Miners has now fallen short of their projected score for four weeks in a row.
+Sorocaba Steelers has now fallen short of their projected score for three weeks in a row.

-Unfortunately, Indaiatuba Pats fell short of their projected score for the third straight week.
+Unfortunately, Limeira Dead Rabbits fell short of their projected score for the third straight week.

+Limeira Jetsons is on a three-game winning streak.

+Indaiatuba Pats has now fallen short of their projected score for three weeks in a row.

-Barao Butchers is on a three-game winning streak.
+London Knights is on a three-game winning streak.

-Sorocaba Wild Mules probably wishes they had started Zack Moss.
-The 33.50 points he scored would have represented the fourth-highest individual score this week.

-Amparo Bikers was favored to win by the biggest margin in the league this week (19.05 points) but ended up losing by 16.22 points.

-Teams have won 50.0% of the time this season when they throw for three or more Pass TDs in a week.

-The average projected score was 102.34 points this week.
+The average projected score for Week 6 was 106.42 points.

 <!--
 ## Weekly Trophies